-Yachting Pages has put together some guides in order to help you know what training you're required to undertake for various roles on board, as well as some general tips to help you in your search for crew training schools.
+Yachting Pages has put together a series of crew training guides to help you get started and progress in your superyacht career.
+Learn what training you need for various roles on board, as well as some general tips to help you in your search for crew training schools.
 See below for some expert advice on crew courses and academies.

-Whether it’s your first job in the maritime industry or you’re looking to progress in the yachting world, there is a range of qualifications for each job role in the yachting industry.
+Whether it’s your first job in the maritime industry or you’re looking to progress in the yachting world, there is a range of qualifications for each crew job role.
 Yachting Pages has worked with industry experts to provide some guides and advice to what qualifications you will need, depending on your role.

 Want the responsibility of navigation on a ship’s bridge?
 Then you should consider becoming the officer on watch (OOW).
-If you want to become a officer on board a luxury yacht or superyacht, you will need to obtain the officer of the watch (OOW) certificate.
-Find out everything you need to know here.
+If you want to become an officer on board a luxury yacht or superyacht, you will need to obtain the officer of the watch (OOW) certificate.
+Find out everything you need to know...

 If you plan on working on a superyacht, you’ll need to obtain an STCW 95/2010 certificate before you start your crew job.
-Read Yachting Pages' guide to find out how to obtain your STCW certificate, where you might want to obtain it, how much it costs, what you'll need to prepare and what is involved in the mandatory course.
+Read Yachting Pages' guide to find out how to obtain your STCW certificate and how much it costs, what you'll need to prepare and what is involved in the mandatory course.